 If you don't have access to a machine shop Rob Roe (87 XJ-S) requested Flex-a-Lite to custom machined one of their standard 2" spacers for him.
 Rob says that they had to bore out the pilot hole to 3/4" and slot the fan mounting holes further toward the center to get the 1 1/4" bolt spacing to the fan pulley just right.

 Below are pictures of the original Jaguar fan, along with the custom adapter and an aftermarket flex fan.

-Remove radiator bleed banjo fitting and top radiator support.
+The project starts by removing the radiator bleed banjo fitting and top radiator support.

-Install generic fan on adapter.
+(Photograph below) Install generic fan on adapter.
 You have to work between the radiator and fan shroud.
 Be sure to install the special washer and roll pin.

-Solid adapter and generic fan installed.
+Solid adapter and generic fan installed. (photographs below)

 It might not look quite as cool as dual electric fans, but it is absolutely reliable and works all the time.

-Increased fan noise in minimal and a non issue.
+Increased fan noise in minimal and a non-issue.

 Jaguar XJ-S Home Page